-For example, in April of this year, Tumblr launched its video chat service Cabana.
-The app functions like a Tumblr/FaceTime hybrid, where users can watch their friends’ reactions in real time as they all watch a video together.
+For example, Tumblr launched its video chat service Cabana (which is now defunct).
+The app functioned like a Tumblr/FaceTime hybrid, where users could see friends’ reactions in real-time as they all watch a video together.

 Either number means Watch is a major initiative at Facebook that marketers should not ignore.
 Facebook plans to integrate Watch episodes into the News Feed, and the company has a track record of using the News Feed to drive new features to success.

-Here are four ways Facebook Watch will change the game for marketers.
+Here are four ways Facebook Watch is changing the game for marketers.

 In an increasingly internet-marketing-savvy world, people are getting better at tuning ads out.
-Just last year, Google gave up on its right sidebar ads and removed them.
+Google actually gave up on its right sidebar ads and removed them.

-Longer videos will only increase the effectiveness of ad break mid roll ads.
-And if Facebook adds social engagement functionality within the ads themselves, such as reactions and sharing, they’ll perform even better.
+Longer videos will increase the effectiveness of ad break and mid-roll ads.
+If Facebook adds social engagement functionality within the ads themselves, such as reactions and sharing, they’ll perform even better.

 Traditional television has been on a downward trend for years.
-Facebook Watch will only accelerate the ongoing shift of ad dollars from TV to digital and mobile.
+Facebook Watch is accelerating the shift of ad dollars from TV to digital and mobile.

 The rise of the influencer owes much of its success in large part to YouTube.
-But Facebook Watch could prove to be even more fruitful for influencers.
+But Facebook Watch could be even more fruitful for influencers.

-Facebook Live, along with Instagram Live, has been gaining popularity with brands ever since it came out two years ago.
+Facebook Live, along with Instagram Live, quickly gained popularity with brands.

-Facebook heavily emphasized the community aspect of Facebook Watch in their official announcement:
+Facebook emphasized the community aspect of Facebook Watch in their official announcement:

 “Watching video on Facebook has the incredible power to connect people, spark conversation and foster community,” said Daniel Danker, Facebook’s product director.
 “On Facebook, videos are discovered through friends and bring communities together.”